saurav9985/ISHA-2025/README.md

 # ISHA-2025
-This is a demo for Git and GitHub class
+This is demo for Git and GitHub class